eippertlab/hfo-cns/README.md

 ## CNS_Level_Specific_Functions
-Scripts contained in [CNS_Level_Specific_Functions](CNS_Level_Specific_Functions) contain the functions required to run CCA and subsequently select the optimal spatial filter for each condition at the spinal, subcortical and cortical CNS levels.
+Scripts contained in [CNS_Level_Specific_Functions](CNS_Level_Specific_Functions) contain the functions required to run CCA and subsequently select the optimal spatial filter (and thus determine the participants with detected HFOs) for each condition at the spinal, subcortical and cortical CNS levels.
 Additionally, the scripts required to run cardiac artefact removal via SSP are found here.

 ## Group_Level_Analyses